chollma/chollma-eleventy/about.md

 <img class="hero" alt="Cooper and Janessa standing high above a clear blue lake and mountainous landscape" src="/assets/img/about.jpg"/>

-I'm a technical product manager based in Tacoma, WA.
+I'm a technical product manager based in Cedar Rapids, Iowa.
 I have a deep passion for developing digital products that are fast, sustainable, and accessible by default.\
-\
-A recent transplant to the Pacific Northwest, you can find me, my wife, and our two dogs exploring all that Washington has to offer.
-Whether it's a new local restaurant, hiking trail, or ski slope, we're always down for an adventure.\
 \
 I started my career in 2015 as a marketing coordinator for a transportation and gas-price signage company.
 An insatiable desire to learn and move faster led me to the "agency-life," helping small and large businesses earn more visibility online.\
 \